wistoft/jawis/packages/javi/README.md

 ## Known issues

-- The configuration can't be in TypeScript, yet.
+- The configuration can't be in TypeScript.
-- List of scripts are not updated, when scripts are added/deleted.
-And subfolders in script folders are handled buggy.
 - Open files from browser is hardcoded to vscode.
 On windows.
 - Open files for merge is hardcoded to WinMerge.
 - Test paths are ignored.
 So 'path/test.ja.js' has same test log file as